dsccovenantuniversity/cusc_telegram_bot/README.md

 All contributions are highly appreciated ⭐

 ## Deploying this bot
-This bot was originally deployed on Render and a live version of this bot can be found [here](https://cusc-telegram-bot-plth.onrender.com).
+This bot was originally deployed on railway and a live version of this bot can be found [here](https://cusctelegrambot-production.up.railway.app/).